Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Low-temperature behaviour

 Beyond the overall composition of the phase diagram, the electric field strongly affects the skyrmion shape.
 In Fig. \ref{Fig3}, we show spin and dipole moment textures for a single skyrmion at $B_z=0.5$ and $E_{xy}=0,1,2$.
 The electric field competes with the magnetic field and DMI, progressively disassembling the skyrmion.
 Spins in region B tilt toward the xy-plane as $E_{xy}$ increases, while those in region A tilt toward the z direction.
 At $E_{xy} = 2$, the region B starts merging with the background.
 The skyrmion–quadrupole relationship allows us to interpret this deformation more directly in dipolar-moment space: the dipoles align with the electric field such that in region B the quadrupole increases in size but decreases in intensity as the $P_z$ component diminishes, while in region A the area with $P_z > 0$ is reduced.

-To ensure that the observed phases are not artifacts of finite-size effects, we performed simulations for different lattice sizes ($L=48, 60, 72$) under the same sets of external fields.
-The comparison reveals that the main features of the phase diagram remain robust as the system size increases.
-This robustness is clearly illustrated in Fig. \ref{Fig3b}.
-The thermodynamic observables plotted (specific heat and site-resolved chirality) are quantitatively consistent for $L=48, 60, 72$ confirming that the transitions are genuine and not finite-size artifacts.
-Moreover, the number of skyrmions and quadrupoles scales proportionally with the lattice size, indicating that these phases are extensive and persist in the thermodynamic limit.
+To assess possible finite-size effects, we performed additional simulations for different lattice sizes ($L=48, 60, 72$) under the same sets of external fields.
+These comparisons were carried out at selected points of the phase diagram, chosen to be representative of the different phases.
+The results indicate that the main features of the phase diagram remain largely unchanged as the system size increases.
+This behavior is illustrated in Fig. \ref{Fig3b}, where we show the case $E_{xy}=0.6$ and $B_z=0.4$, for which the low-temperature phase corresponds to a skyrmion lattice.
+The thermodynamic observables displayed (specific heat and chirality) exhibit a consistent behavior for $L=48, 60, 72$.
+These findings suggest that the observed phases and transitions are not dominated by finite-size effects.

 In Fig. \ref{Fig4}(a), we present the magnetization, chirality, and z-polarization as functions of $B_z$ and $E_z$, with $E_x=E_y=0$, at $T \approx 10^{-3}$.
 As in the previous case, the magnetization and polarization reflect the competition between magnetic and electric fields.
 At high $B_z$ and low $E_z$, the system is ferromagnetic (FM).
 Conversely, at low $B_z$ and high $E_z$, the spins align along $(1/\sqrt{2},1/\sqrt{2},0)$ with $\vec{P}=(0,0,1)$, consistent with Eqs.~(\ref{1}) and (\ref{2}), minimizing the Hamiltonian when $E_z \gg B_z, |J|, D$.